leontoeides/google_maps/README.md

 * The full documentation is available at [docs.rs](https://docs.rs/google_maps/)

 # What's new?

+* 2.1.2: 2021-07-18: Made more dependencies optional.
+This adds the ability to slim down this client when needed.
+Also, spruced up the `query_string()` methods.

 * 2.1.1: 2021-07-18: House-keeping.
 Fixed issue with Google Maps API `features`.
 Added support for using your own HTTP client.
 See